-In 2020, 87% of Bahamians had an Internet connection, representing a considerable increase from 2000, when 8% of the population had an Internet connection.
+In 2021, 94.3% of the population had an internet connection, representing a considerable increase from 2000, when 8.0% of the population had an internet connection.

 Maternal and child health

-Regarding the immunization strategy, measles vaccination coverage was 82% in 2021, a decrease of 11 percentage points over 2000.
+Regarding the immunization strategy, measles vaccination coverage was 80.0% in 2022, a decrease of 13 percentage points from 2000.